ABOUT THE PROGRAM

 RTA is required by federal regulations to establish an Overall DBE goal and contract specific goals.
 A detailed description of the Goal Setting Process is contained in Section 26.45 of the DBE Program Plan.
 Below is a brief explanation of the process.

 Overall DBE participation calculation

-- The goal is submitted to RTA Board of trustees for consideration and approval.
+- The proposed goal is submitted to RTA Board of Trustees for consideration and approval.
 Once approved by the Board, the general public is informed of the proposed goal through a notice published in a newspaper of general circulation

 - The proposed goal and its rationale are available for pubic inspection and comment at RTA during normal business hours for a period of 30 days after the notice appears.

 OBD reviews contract specifications to determine whether subcontracting opportunities exist, and whether there are certified DBE firms that potentially could perform some portion of the contract work.

 - Where there are subcontracting opportunities on a project and certified DBE firms are found to exist, OBD generally will establish a DBE participation goal on the contract.